HoneyTauOverTwo/DSPSeedSearch/README.md

 This mod uses BepInEx to inject into the Dyson Sphere Program's executable: https://github.com/BepInEx/BepInEx/releases.
 It was originally created for [Francis John's playthrough](https://www.youtube.com/watch?v=1qjqsdjLJ9A).

+The results for the top 200 seeds for the biggest Dyson Sphere searched through every single possible seed [can be found here](https://github.com/HoneyTauOverTwo/DSPSeedSearch/releases/download/1.2.1/DSPseedSearchTableTop200.csv).
+This was done with `UniverseGen.algoVersion = 20200403` (DSP version Early access 0.6.17.6137, will still be valid for later versions until they change the UniverseGen).

 ## How to install

 First you need to install BepInEx into the game.
 Download the [latest BepInEx_x64 release](https://github.com/BepInEx/BepInEx/releases) and extract its contents into the game's root folder.